rogueminx/Bali-trip/README.md

 - [x] Add flash messages for signing up, signing in and signing out.
 - [x] Add product update and delete functionality for admins.
 - [x] Add admin flash messages for adding, updating and deleting products.
-- [ ] Add Paperclip for product image upload.
+- [x] Add Paperclip for product image upload.
 - [ ] Allow other than whole dollar amounts for admin product creation (for instance, 3.99).
 - [ ] Add product validations.
 - [ ] Add Stripe so users can pay when finalizing orders.
 - [ ] Add password validations to ensure a user's password is sufficiently complex.
-- [ ] Add admin links to navbar so admins can easily add, update and delete products.
+- [x] Add admin links to navbar (and other spots) so admins can easily add, update and delete products.
 - [ ] Fix the row height for products, which can quickly become uneven.
 - [ ] Add integration testing for AJAX functionality.
 - [ ] Add further AJAX functionality where it might be useful.